AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 * The device ID is opted out of data collection.
 * Audience Manager will cease all data collection, segmentation or activation, for the partner, going forward for the device ID.
 * Audience Manager unsegments the device ID from all segments;
 * Destination partners receive the unsegment request for the device ID.
-Unsegmentation works for both real-time and batch destinations.
+Unsegmentation works for both [real-time](data-privacy-requests.md#aam-partners-with-unsegmentation) and batch destinations.
 * No historical data is deleted.

+## Audience Manager Partners With Unsegmentation Capabilities {#aam-partners-with-unsegmentation}

+In order to help our customers automate data privacy requests, Audience Manager notifies our activation partners about deletion requests from Data Subjects by sending them unsegment (or remove segment) information.

+However, some of our activation partners:

+1. Cannot support unsegment requests from Adobe and/or
+1. Are not able to receive updates from us more frequently than once in 30 days.

+In those cases, you are not able to send delete requests to activation partners in an automated way through Audience Manager.

+Download our [Partner Excel sheet](assets/AAM-Partners-October2019.xlsx) to see which Audience Manager activation partners support unsegment.

 ## Data Correction Requests {#correction}

 Given that Audience Manager is not the source of the data, there is a limited role for data correction in Audience Manager.
 The correction could mean that the Data Subject has requested to either be disqualified from an incorrect trait/segment or qualified to the desired trait/segment.

-Audience Manager Customers can choose to capture the relevant signals/traits/segments against user profiles and send this information through offline data ingestion to Audience Manager.
+Audience Manager Customers can choose to capture the relevant signals/traits/segments against user profiles and send this information through [offline data ingestion](../../integration/sending-audience-data/batch-data-transfer-explained/batch-data-transfer-overview.md) to Audience Manager.
 Please note that the user will continue to get qualified to the original trait and segments if they repeat their behavior.